Mayo Clinic Care Network Content

 Content

-A biopsy is a procedure to remove a piece of tissue or a sample of cells from your body so that it can be analyzed in a laboratory.
-If you're experiencing certain signs and symptoms or if your doctor has identified an area of concern, you may undergo a biopsy to determine whether you have cancer or some other condition.
+A biopsy is a procedure to remove a piece of tissue or a sample of cells from your body so that it can be tested in a laboratory.
+You may undergo a biopsy if you're experiencing certain signs and symptoms or if your health care provider has identified an area of concern.
+A biopsy can determine whether you have cancer or another condition.

-While imaging tests, such as X-rays, are helpful in detecting masses or areas of abnormality, they alone can't differentiate cancerous cells from noncancerous cells.
-For the majority of cancers, the only way to make a definitive diagnosis is to perform a biopsy to collect cells for closer examination.
+Imaging tests, such as CT scans or MRIs, are helpful in detecting masses or irregular tissue, but they alone can't tell the difference between cancerous cells and cells that aren't cancerous.
+For most cancers, the only way to make a diagnosis is to perform a biopsy to collect cells for closer examination.

 Here's a look at the various types of biopsy procedures used to make a cancer diagnosis.